jskorzyn/RHV-4.2-LABs/RHV 4.2 Overview - LAB GUIDE.md

 Preparation:

 *   Open an additional web browser window and resize both RHV manager window and this new one so that both can be shown while the VM is migrated.
-*   Open a terminal window and ssh to workstation-$GUID.rhpds.opentlc.com.
-Prepare to ping the wordpress VM at 10.10.90.52.
+*   Open a terminal window and ssh to workstation-$GUID.rhpds.opentlc.com using credentials provided in "Credentials" section.
+Prepare to ping the wordpress VM at 10.10.90.50.
 *   The goal is to be able to show the video available in the wordpress app as well as the wordpress vm migrating and the ping running.